anji1505/docker-assign/README.md

      ``` sudo apt-get install unzip ```

-* After unzip i got one file that was “csvserver-master”.
+* After unzip i got one file that was ```“csvserver-master”```.
 When i had “csvserver-master” i entered into that folder by using below command.

       ``` cd csvserver-master ```